 1. Offer Buy Now Options Cross Channel

-With the rapid adoption of Buy Now call-to-actions across digital platforms in recent years, consumers have come to expect easy options to purchase.
+To capitalize on paid and earned consumer interest you need to ensure you offer convenient options to purchase across all owed earned and paid media.
+A recent research study by the Association of National Advertisers found that 69% of companies are investing more in digital and social ads that being shoppable ads via digital banners social media commerce Buy Now ads.
+With the rapid adoption of Buy Now call-to-actions across digital platforms in recent years consumers have come to expect easy options to purchase.
 Brands need to meet the changing expectations of the modern shopper.
-However, it’s equally important to know when not to deploy Buy Now CTA’s.
+However it's equally important to know when not to deploy Buy Now CTA's.
 Offering such choice at the wrong stage in the consumer journey can lead to a poor experience.
-It’s important to identify at what stage along the consumer journey Buy Now options are most relevant and build your campaigns around this.
+It's important to identify at what stage along the consumer journey Buy Now options are most relevant and build your campaigns around this.

 2. Provide Choice in the Customer Journey